Last week, I heard my body asking for something she hadn’t asked for in a long time: to go for a run.

 - I let go of guilt!
 Some days (like yesterday), I barely move at all.
 That’s ok!
 I am not a good person when I move or a bad person when I don’t.
 Simple as that!

 - I check my motivation, making the distinction between discipline and deprivation!
 I define the difference between discipline and deprivation as motivation.
 So, I check in with myself on my internal motivation: is my motivation loving?
 Is it to help me feel like my best self?
 OR, it my motivation punishing?
 Is it because I feel like I’m not good enough and need fixed?
-I talk more about this distinction here in this video, which I would encourage you to watch!

 - I practice openness and flexibility.
 If something that worked for me in the past no longer works for me, I give myself permission to let that go and to try something new so that I can embrace what does work for the version of myself (body, life, circumstances) I am today.